Msaif2299/smart-rewind-video-uploader/README.md

 Now if you run the .exe file, it should work.
 If you wish to run the overall project without the .exe file, run the following command:
 `py ./smartrewind/main.py`

+To generate the pytest coverage report in the console first navigate to the root of this project, then run the commands:

+- `pytest --cov ./smartrewind/backend`
+- `pytest --cov ./smartrewind/logger`

+To generate the pytest coverage report in the HTML format:

+- `pytest --cov --cov-report=html:./htmlcov_backend ./smartrewind/backend`
+- `pytest --cov --cov-report=html:./htmlcov_logger ./smartrewind/logger`